 Oxford knows that you might be applying for other courses (with PPE especially) so there is no real need to name-drop, or to specifically mention “PPE” as the course you are applying for.
 For example, if you are applying for a Government and Philosophy course at another university it is still possible to work both of these into one personal statement: just mention your interests in areas that apply to both, do not specifically mention the course name and try to find the common points of the courses (but make sure the courses you are applying to are similar).

 Make sure you proofread your personal statement and read it over many times, editing if necessary.
-It is also helpful to have someone read over to make sure your ideas are clear.
+It is also helpful to have someone else read over to make sure your ideas are clear.

 Needless to say, do not copy or plagiarise someone else’s personal statement!